Understanding prior authorizations

 What types of services require prior authorization?

-Generally, you can self-refer to a specialist.
-However, spine surgery is an exception.
 Before authorizing a consultation with a surgeon or a scheduled spine surgery, a consultation with a Spine Center of Excellence provider will be required.
 Learn more about Spine Centers of Excellence.

 How do I know whether an authorization is needed for a service?